-Nonautomation prices for Regular and Nonprofit Standard Mail apply to letters that meet the eligibility standards in 2.0, Content Standards for Standard Mail Letters, and the preparation standards in 245, Mail Preparation, or 705.8.0, Preparing Pallets.
+Nonautomation prices for Regular and Nonprofit Standard Mail apply to letters that meet the eligibility standards in 2.0, and the preparation standards in 245, or 705.8.0.

 5.4 Machinable Price Application

 Machinable letters are subject only to AADC and mixed AADC prices.